Last updated on 26 May 2022 by Nicholas Godwin (Legal writer at TermsFeed)

 An automotive engineer may explain on his website how to change the oil in your car but can't be responsible for you doing it wrong or damaging your vehicle.

-You state that you cannot be held responsible for any inaccuracies in ads on your website.
+In this type of disclaimer, you state that you cannot be held responsible for any inaccuracies in ads on your website.
 You will therefore not be liable for any losses.

 Here's an example from PwC: